1 Sep 2017 3 mins read Commercial Refrigeration

 - Failed Compressor.

 - Inspect whether any drain line outlets are visible.
-You normally find drains located at the back of the cooler unit or at the back of refrigeration units that have a compressor at the bottom.
+You normally find drains at the back of the cooler unit or at the back of refrigeration units with a compressor at the bottom.
 Clear out the end of the drain and ensure the lines of your cooler and freezers are kept clear of any debris.
 You can do this by inserting a straw into the drain outlets and blowing air into the drain with a firm hold on the straw with a dampish cloth.
-This will help to clear out the drain, but you should ensure your refrigeration mechanic does this during maintenance visits.
+This will help clear the drain, but you should ensure your refrigeration mechanic does this during maintenance visits.

 I recommend checking these three things at least once a month.
 I do believe that having a professional preventative maintenance contract in place will help increase your commercial refrigeration equipment reliance, lifespan & efficiency.
-JD Refrigeration from Sydney can provide your business with a maintenance plan, ensure your coils and drains are kept clean, and your equipment is operating at its best.
+JD Refrigeration from Sydney can provide your business with a maintenance plan, ensure your coils and drains are kept clean, and your equipment operates at its best.

 We will also check the following on our scheduled visits: